okta/okta.github.io/_source/_posts/2018-01-16-cryptocurrency-pwa-secured-by-okta.md

 ## Learn more about Ionic and PWAs

 I hope you’ve enjoyed this brief look at Ionic, PWAs, and Okta.
-PWAs are easier to distribute than mobile apps and cloud services like Okta and Firebase make things even easier.
+PWAs are more straightforward to distribute than mobile apps, and cloud services like Okta and Firebase make things even simpler.

 You can see the complete source code for this project [on GitHub](https://github.com/oktadeveloper/okta-ionic-crypto-pwa).
-Please contact me on Twitter [@mraible](https://twitter.com/mraible) or on [Okta's Developer Forums](https://devforum.okta.com/) if you have any questions.
+Please contact me on Twitter [@mraible](https://twitter.com/mraible) or using [Okta's Developer Forums](https://devforum.okta.com/) if you have any questions.

 To learn more about Ionic and PWAs, please see the following resources: